Unless you are told otherwise by your doctor, use the gel/cream twice a day after gently washing the affected area.

 If your skin becomes irritated or dry, reduce the number of times you apply the preparation for a few days until your skin recovers.

-About metronidazole skin gel and cream
+What is metronidazole gel and cream used for?

 |Type of medicine||An antimicrobial skin preparation|